TRUST-VL: An Explainable News Assistant for General Multimodal Misinformation Detection: Proposed Framework

 \textbf{Model Input.} Given a multimodal claim consisting of an image $C_I$ and associated text $C_T$, TRUST-VL first retrieves external evidence from the open-domain web through the cross-modal retrieval \cite{abdelnabi2022open}.
 Specifically, we retrieve the top-$m$ most relevant direct evidence ($E_{1:m}^{dir}$) using an image retriever guided by $C_T$, which is converted into captions via image-to-text generation.
-In parallel, we retrieve the top-n most relevant inverse evidence ($E_{1:n}^{inv}$) using a text retriever queried by $C_I$.
+At the same time, we retrieve the top-n most relevant inverse evidence ($E_{1:n}^{inv}$) using a text retriever queried by $C_I$.
 Additionally, TRUST-VL incorporates context evidence ($E_{1:k}^{ctx}$), such as Wikipedia articles or expert annotations, provided either by users or downstream benchmarks.

-\textbf{Base VLM. } We follow the architecture of LLaVA \cite{liu2023visual}, one of the most popular vision-language models, to build our own explainable VLM for multimodal misinformation detection.
-Other than the pretrained LLM and visual encoder, we use lightweight MLP projectors \cite{liu2023visual,liu2024improved} to connect image features into the word embedding space of the language model and then fine-tuned on instruction-formatted datasets to improve generalization and controllability.
+\textbf{Base VLM. } We follow the architecture of LLaVA \cite{liu2023visual} to build our own explainable VLM for multimodal misinformation detection.
+Besides the pretrained LLM and visual encoder, we use lightweight MLP projectors \cite{liu2023visual,liu2024improved} to connect image features to the word embedding space of the language model and then fine-tune the model on instruction-formatted datasets to improve generalization and controllability.

-\textbf{Question-Aware Vision Amplifier.} Although existing VLMs have shown incremental improvements in detecting visual distortions such as face manipulation, they typically rely on high-level semantic cues (scene, context, or objects) and struggle with subtle manipulations, especially those affecting facial expressions while preserving identity.
-However, directly incorporating such visual manipulation traces ~\cite{luo2021generalizing,li2021frequency,liu2024fkaowl} may negatively impact the model's performance on other types of distortions, due to potential overfitting to specific visual artifacts or a shift in representation focus.
+\textbf{Question-Aware Vision Amplifier.} Existing VLMs typically rely on high-level semantic cues (scene, context, or objects) to detect visual distortions such as face manipulation.
+However, they often struggle with subtle manipulations that modify facial expressions while preserving identity.
+Directly incorporating such visual distortions ~\cite{luo2021generalizing,li2021frequency,liu2024fkaowl} may degrade the model's performance on other types of distortions, due to potential overfitting to specific visual artifacts or a shift in representation focus.